micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 make savedefconfig
 ```

 This will generate a file called ``defconfig`` inside of ``uros_ws/firmware/NuttX``.
-This file is a config profile with all the required configuration to run your specific configuration which includes your application.
+This file is a config profile with all the configuration required to run your specific application.

 Finally create a folder called ``uros_pingpong`` into ``uros_ws/firmware/NuttX/configs/olimex-stm32-e407`` and move the defconfig file to uros_pingpong folder so you can execute: